phesketh-igtp/FUN-DIG.nf/README.md

 # FUN-DIG.nf: Fungal diagnostics using ONT sequencing technology

+### Introduction

-A Nextflow pipeline for analysis of ONT-amplicon reads for the classification of fungal strains.
+A Nextflow pipeline for analysis of ONT-amplicon reads for the classification of fungal strains.This workflow has only been tested on data generated on R.10 ONT flowcells, sequenced on a Mk1D MinION.

 The workflow is as follows:
 1. Concatenate the reads into a single file (if the MinION data path is provided)